Students & Staff Traveling on University Business

-During the attacks in Strasbourg5, Sydney6 and Paris7, several universities had students in the vicinity but most were unable to identify which students were in the area and determine if they were OK.
+During the attacks in Strasbourg5, Sydney6 and Paris7, and the war on Ukraine9, several universities had students in the vicinity but most were unable to identify which students were in the impacted area and determine if they were OK.
 This helped raise awareness among higher education officials and security teams about their inability to communicate with and account for people.

 Admittedly, terror attacks that impact students abroad are rare, but far more likely are accidents and injuries, assaults, robberies, and medical conditions such as allergies or illness.
 In fact, now that more and more students are studying abroad, it’s likely each university will eventually have students in the wrong place at the wrong time that get caught up in an incident.
 And when they do, most students have no idea who to call for help and how emergency support phone numbers vary quite a bit from one country to the next.

 And it’s not just students studying abroad.
 Universities have a number of staff, faculty and students in the field they’re not currently accounting for including:

 - Field Operations staff who are often working in remote areas

 - Faculty conducting research and development abroad

 - Collaborative works with industry or other academic institutions

 - Students that are members of student government, clubs or sports teams that regularly travel to other cities and countries for meetings, matches, games etc.